INSULIN ADMINISTRATION GUIDE

 HOW TO GIVE THE INJECTIONS

 Before drawing up the insulin, it is important to be sure that the insulin is properly mixed as some of it will settle on the bottom of the vial.
 The manufacturer of Vetsulin recommends simply shaking the bottle until the contents are uniformly milky.
-The manufacturer of Humulin recommends either rolling the bottle in the palms of your hands or turning the bottle over several times gently to mix the contents.
+The manufacturers of other insulins recommend gently rolling the bottle in the palms of your hands or rocking it back and forth lightly to mix.
+The only product that should be shaken to mix is Vetsulin®.

 When drawing up the insulin, always hold the bottle vertically to avoid unnecessary bubbles in the syringe.
 Since insulin is being given under the skin, the presence of bubbles is not an enormous problem (as it would be with an intravenous injection) but we still want to minimize the presence of bubbles.
 If you get bubbles in the syringe, flick the syringe with your fingers until the bubble rises to the top and then simply push the air out of the syringe with the plunger.